1 9 7 8 (USA)

 Any resemblance between NBC’s W.E.B. and the movie Network (1976) was purely intentional.
 NBC took the basic theme of the movie – the inner workings of a television network – and turned it into a melodrama with soap opera overtones.

-The principal star of the series was Pamela Bellwood, playing Ellen Cunningham, the head of special events programming for the Trans-Atlantic Broadcasting network.
+The principal star of the series was Pamela Bellwood, playing Ellen Cunningham, the head of special events programming for the Trans-Atlantic Broadcasting (TAB) network out of New York.

-Supporting Bellwood were Richard Baseheart as an alcoholic newsman, Alex Cord as depraved head of primetime programming, Andrew Prine as the spineless commercial sales chief, Howard Witt as the able head of network operations and Lee Wilkof as a numbers-happy ratings analyst.
+Supporting Bellwood were Richard Baseheart as alcoholic newsman Gus Dunlap; Alex Cord as Jack Kiley, the depraved head of primetime programming; Andrew Prine as spineless commercial sales chief Dan Costello; Howard Witt as the able head of network operations, Walter Matthews; and Lee Wilkof as Harvey Pearlstein – a numbers-happy ratings analyst.

 W.E.B attempted to let the viewer in on the behind-the-scenes of how and what is put on television, taking the viewer inside the executive suites, meeting rooms, private dining rooms, screening rooms, barrooms and bedrooms where network affairs (and other kinds) were conducted.